Devon County Lunatic Asylum Exminster

 The Patient Case Books record the progress & treatment of each case in full detail.
 Each patient was examined shortly after admission, then weekly during the first month, then monthly "in curable cases", & quarterly in "chronic cases".
 They have printed boxes for the following; Admission Date; Admission Number; Name; Occupation; Age; Marital Status; Religion; Attack; Epileptic; Suicidal; Dangerous; Duration Of Illness; Alleged Causes; Form Of Disease.
-There then follows a medical assessment of the patient under the following headings; History Of The Case; Present Mental State; External Appearance; Temperature; State Of Tongue; Function Of Stomach, Bowels & Kidneys; Pulse & Circulation; Voice & Respiration; Sleeps; Appetite; (& in the case of females) Function Of The Uterus.
+There then follows a medical assessment of the patient under the following headings; History Of The Case; Present Mental State; External Appearance; Temperature; State Of Tongue; Function Of Stomach, Bowels & Kidneys; Pulse & Circulation; Voice & Respiration; Sleeps; Appetite; & (in the case of females) Function Of The Uterus.
 Finally under the heading "Progress Of The Case After Admission" the Medical Officers ongoing examination & assessment of the patients progress is documented, and where the patient died in the asylum, in relevant cases Post Mortem findings are included.
 Some cases may include attachments relating to the patient such as temperature charts, newspaper cuttings, letters written or received, or where death in the asylum has occurred a notification form to the Coroner.
 In the latter years in some, but a very few cases, there may be a photograph of the patient.
-(See also 3769A/20 & 3769A/21).
-Not all of the Patient Case Books survive & the sub series ends at August 1910 for Males & April 1909 for Females.

 From around the turn of the century the case numbers in the casebooks H9 (for an undiscovered reason) cease to correspond with admission numbers in the admission registers sub series H3 & H4.
 In this case use the admission date to locate the patients case notes in sub series H9.